 When opening the Connexys setup, this value should be updated automatically.
 The new value should look amongst the lines of https://[org name]--cxsrec.vf.force.com for production orgs and https://[org name]--[sandbox name]--cxsrec.sandbox.vf.force.com for sandbox orgs.

-If for some reason this value is not updated automatically, you can do it manually by opening the Connexys Setup > Application Settings, navigate to section General / All Settings and update the field Host URL of VisualForce pages field.
+If for some reason this value is not updated automatically, you can do it manually by opening the Connexys Setup > Application Settings, navigating to the section General / All Settings, and updating the field Host URL of VisualForce pages.

 Just like the Org domain URL, the Site user domain URL is impacted as well by Enhanced Domains.
 To find the new site URL, go to Setup > Sites.
 Your Site domain should end in my.salesforce-sites.com.

 For any references to the site user (often used for application forms, proposal portal, and CV generator), the new URL needs to be logged in the correct setting so new URLs are generated correctly.

 The URL found here should be updated in Connexys Setup > Application Settings > All Settings > Salesforce domain name.
 Make sure you include https:// at the start of the URL.

 Note: If you work in an org with a lot of (100+) Users, it might be that you receive an error when trying to update the Salesforce domain name field.
 If this happens, please contact our support team via email@example.com.

 For this setting, you can use the very same URL that you placed in the Salesforce domain name field.
 This same URL needs to be registered in 2 more locations to make sure that your application forms keep working.

 - You need to create a new CORS record via Setup > Security > CORS, where you press New and fill in the Site URL.